 - Get rid of any standing water.
-Fix leaky pipes, sinks, refrigerators, and

-  appliances that hold water.
+Fix leaky pipes, sinks, refrigerators, and appliances that hold water.

-  - Wash dirty dishes, cups, and cooking items immediately after use and take out

-  your trash daily.
+- Wash dirty dishes, cups, and cooking items immediately after use, and take out your trash daily.

-  - Recycle any empty boxes you have in your home or garage to eliminate any
+- Recycle any empty boxes you have in your home or garage to eliminate any cockroach-hiding spots.

-  cockroach hiding spots.

-  Cockroach eggs won’t stick to your shoes if you squash them; however, using

-  boric acid or an insect growth regular are more effective methods.
-Proper

-  sanitation and good maintenance practices will help to prevent future roach
+Cockroach eggs won’t stick to your shoes if you squash them; however, using boric acid or an insect growth regular are more effective method.
+Proper sanitation and good maintenance practices will help to prevent future roach infestations.

-  infestations.

 The Truth: Do Mothballs Keep Roaches at Bay?